Victor Grayson: Honours scandal

 In 1918, Sir Basil Thomson, head of the Special Branch, asked Maundy Gregory to spy on Grayson, suspecting him of working as an agent for the new communist government in Russia or for the Irish Republican Army.
 Grayson discovered that Gregory was spying on him and, with the help of some important friends, found out that Prime Minister David Lloyd George was using Gregory to sell political honours.

 At a public meeting in Liverpool, Grayson accused Lloyd George of selling honours for between £10,000 and £40,000.
 He declared: "This sale of honours is a national scandal.
 It can be traced right down to 10 Downing Street, and to a monocled dandy with offices in Whitehall.
 I know this man, and one day I will name him."
 Grayson's "monocled dandy" remark let Gregory know that he was in danger of being exposed.
+Grayson also suspected Gregory of having forged Roger Casement's diaries, which were used as evidence to convict and execute him for treason (although it later turned out that Casement had engaged in the homosexual activities described).

 At the beginning of September 1920, Grayson was beaten up in the Strand.
 This was probably an attempt to frighten him, but he continued threatening to name the man behind the corrupt system.